Ballito, South Africa

 We asked expats in Ballito what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Ballito, should be aware of several key factors.
 Firstly, it's important to understand the cost of living, which is generally lower than in many Western countries, but can vary depending on lifestyle choices.
 Healthcare is another crucial consideration.
 While South Africa has both public and private healthcare systems, the private sector offers a higher standard of care, and expats often opt for private health insurance.
 Safety is a concern in some parts of South Africa, but Ballito is generally considered safe, although it's always wise to take standard precautions.
 The climate in Ballito is subtropical, with hot, humid summers and mild winters, which may be a significant change for those from cooler climates.
 Expats should also be aware of the visa requirements for living in South Africa.
 A retirement visa can be obtained, but it requires proof of a certain level of income.
 Language is another factor to consider.
 While English is widely spoken in South Africa, the country has 11 official languages, and learning some basic phrases in Zulu or Afrikaans could be beneficial.
 Finally, it's important to understand the culture and customs of South Africa.
-The country has a diverse and multicultural society, and respecting local traditions and ways of life is key to integrating successfully," wrote one member in Ballito.
+The country has a diverse and multicultural society, and respecting local traditions and ways of life is key to integrating successfully," said one expat in Ballito.

 What do expats in Ballito appreciate most about the local culture?